 where appropriate, the business has adequate resources that meet the published Financial Criteria.

 You will access a partially completed online application form via the ATOL portal and this should be checked for the accuracy of the pre-populated information and be amended and updated as appropriate.
 You must complete the blank

-To complete your application for the purpose of processing we will require (except from Franchise ATOL's and Licences with an authorisation of less than £5 million revenue and 1,000 passengers) the
+To complete your application we will require (except from Franchise ATOL's with an authorisation of less than £5 million revenue and 1,000 passengers) the

 When a complete application has been submitted it will be assessed for change and if there are matters that require

 clarification we will contact you.
 The next stage should be the issue of an offer of licence renewal, which may be